wallarm/product-documentation/docs/latest/admin-en/managing/terraform-provider.md

 }
 ```

+Save the configuration file, then perform `terraform apply`.

-The configuration above, after saving and performing `terraform apply`, does the following:
+The configuration does the following:

 * Connects to the US Cloud → company account with the `<UUID>` and `<SECRET_KEY>` API credentials.
 * `resource "wallarm_global_mode" "global_block"` → sets global filtration mode to `Local settings (default)` which means the filtration mode is controlled locally on each node.